LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 Ensure the ice bin is properly positioned under the ice maker within the guides, with the cutout facing back.

-You make sure that ice bin is lined up right under the ice maker, you feel me?
+Do you make sure that ice bin is lined up right under the ice maker?
 It needs to be sitting pretty within their guides.

 And get this, the cutout part?
 That needs to be facing towards the back, you heard?